AI-supported optical defect detection for semiconductor laser production.

 Bimodal data: We have two disjoint datasets: p-side and facet which share some but not all possible defects.

-Background colour changes: The colour and brightness of the image is dependent on the material used.
+Background colour changes: The colour and brightness of the image are dependent on the material used.
 Future images may differ from any example in the training set.

 Deployment: The finished software will have to be deployed in a number of diverse environments including integration with systems such as LabView.